Admission & Financial Aid FAQ

 Parents are expected and encouraged to get to know their child's teachers and support the child's academic and co-curricular activities.
 In addition, parents play a vital role in the success of the Overlake community.
 The Parent Faculty Staff Association (PFSA) supports the school and its programs by sponsoring monthly meetings, parent education seminars, social events, teacher/staff appreciation, an annual auction, a grants program for special projects, athletic booster club, Overlake Friends of the Arts, Parent Net and the ski bus program.

 Similar to most independent schools, Overlake does not receive any public funding.
 Therefore, we are dependent upon tuition, contributions and endowment investment income to fund our annual operating budget.
-Approximately 85% of the cost of educating each student comes from tuition.
-The remaining 15% comes from Overlake Fund contribution, the parent association auction and investment income.
-In addition, the school periodically undertakes capital campaigns to raise funds for specific projects.
-Each year, we ask every family to consider an Annual Fund gift that is significant to them and to support the auction.
-We will also be asking each family to consider a larger gift to the capital campaign that will be paid out over three to five years.
+To learn more about how contributed income supports the school, please read more about our annual Overlake Fund.
+Each year, we ask every family to consider an Overlake Fund gift at a level that is meaningful for them.
+The school also periodically undertakes capital campaigns to raise funds for specific projects.
 In addition, the Overlake Athletics Club (OAC), and the Overlake Friends of the Arts (OFTA) may hold small fundraising sales and students may raise funds for various charities which your family may or may not wish to participate in.
+Each and every donation is appreciated and makes a visible and immediate difference.
+We are grateful to all our donors for their wonderful and thoughtful support!

 Yes.
 Information regarding the bus routes is available on the Transportation site.
 Routes are subject to revision as needed.